vhaudiquet/ubuntu-project-docs/docs/MIR/main-inclusion-review.md

 ## MIR special cases

 Some packages have reasons not to follow the standard MIR process.
-This section provides details on these special cases and exceptions.
+This section provides details on these and exceptions.

+### Exceptions

 * {ref}`mir-exceptions-fonts`
 * {ref}`mir-exceptions-oem`

+### Deviations from the norm

+Sometimes cases are special and do not follow the normal procedures, those are outlined here.

 * {ref}`mir-exceptions-rereview`
 * {ref}`mir-rust`